northstowekarate/northstowekarate.github.io/posts/2025/01/15/index.md

 We finished the session practicing kihon kata, heian shodan and heian nidan.
 You can find out more about the first 6 kata on our [kihon and heian kata page](/kata/heian/)

 ## Dojo Kun
 The dojo kun are the 5 dojo precepts.
-They are traditionally said at the end of every lessons to remind ourselves of the expectations of karateka (people who do karate) - both in and outside the dojo.
+They are traditionally said at the end of every lesson to remind ourselves of the expectations of karateka (people who do karate) - both in and outside the dojo.